 But maybe you’ve tried all these techniques and you’re still tossing and turning with frustration every night – especially with the summer heat we’ve experienced.

-Well, we’ve researched a range of handy tips and tricks of the well-rested, and here’s a round-up of what we found...
+Well, we’ve researched a range of handy tips and tricks of the well-rested, so here’s a round-up of what we found...

 The 4-7-8 breathing technique